 The South Fork is home to an incredible number of Westslope Cutthroat, and the huge Bull Trout (Dolly Varden).
 The South Fork is one of the very few places in the lower 48 where we may legally fish for these carnivorous monsters.

 When you go on a South Fork Trip, you will fly into either Missoula, Kalispell, or Great Falls, depending upon which trailhead we begin the trip from.
 Each trip may take a different route in, but all will end the same place, which is nearest to Kalispell.

-We conduct very limited, and highly coveted South Fork trips in cooperation with Outfitter Joe Sowerby, and Permit Holder and professional packer, Joe Muretta.
+We conduct very limited, and highly coveted South Fork trips in cooperation with Permit Lease Holder and professional packer, Joe Muretta.
 There is lot’s more you need to know about a South Fork Trip, so please call today for more information!

 If you fly to Montana, we will provide transportation to and from the airport or hotel in the city closest to your trip location.
 For South Fork trips, it’s Kalispell.
 For our other trips, Missoula, Helena, or Great Falls, whichever is best logistically.